armele/mctradepost-retro/README.md

 ## Current Status

-This mod can best be described as a "pre-alpha" state.
+This mod can best be described as an "early-alpha" state.
 It functionality may change rapidly and without warning.

 Logic: Enable building level locking and implement for new buildings.
 [Testing]